feldera/feldera/docs/tour/tour.md

 row in the list has a
 name and description (which one can edit), and an indication of whether the pipeline is stopped, running, or paused.
-When you start the demo for the first time, all of the pipelines should be shown as `INACTIVE`, meaning stopped, with available actions the familiar pencil and trash can plus a new one, the play symbol <icon icon="bx:play-circle" />, which starts the pipeline:
+When you start the demo for the first time, all of the pipelines should be shown as `READY TO RUN`, with available actions the familiar pencil and trash can plus a new one, the play symbol <icon icon="bx:play-circle" />, which starts the pipeline: